finopsfoundation/framework/_resources/project--unit-economics.md

 *- Chapter 1: What is FinOps, Cloud FinOps: Collaborative, Real-Time Cloud Financial Management*

 The FinOps Foundation define [six principles](https://www.finops.org/framework/principles/) that serve as guidance for the FinOps professional.
-Why do they specifically call out **unit economics**?
+Why do they specifically call out unit economics?
 What makes it such an important concept?

-In short, because Cloud Unit Economics directly supports each principle.
+In short, it’s because Cloud Unit Economics directly supports each principle.
 Just like the FinOps practice as a whole, Cloud Unit Economics is not a goal in and of itself, but rather a powerful system for achieving the maximum return on your cloud investment in pursuit of the six principles of FinOps.

 ### So, what exactly is Cloud Unit Economics?

-Cloud Unit Economics is a system of profit maximization based on objective measurements of how well your organization is performing against not only its FinOps goals but as a business in the market.
+Cloud Unit Economics can be defined as a system of profit maximization based on objective measurements of how well your organization is performing against, not only its FinOps goals, but as a business in the market.
 Cloud Unit Economics achieves these noble goals by leveraging the measurement of marginal cost (a.k.a., unit cost metrics) specific to the development and delivery of cloud-based software and marginal revenue (a.k.a., unit revenue metrics).

 By calculating the difference between marginal cost and marginal revenue, you can determine where your cloud operations break even and begin to generate a profit — an important concept in economics overall and one of the most effective ways to make data-driven business decisions regarding your cloud investment.

-#### A note on applying cloud unit economics to non-profit companies or the public sector
+#### A note on cloud unit economics to non-profits or the public sector

 This document was written mostly with commercial SaaS and cloud-driven commercial organizations in mind.
 But, Cloud Unit Economics can be applied to other types of organizations.
 While most companies measure their success in revenue or profit, a public sector organization (e.g., federal, state, or local government) or nonprofit does not.
 Instead, value is typically measured in terms of the success (or failure) of the delivery of civic goods or services.

 In addition, the value may be derived through the accurate forecasting of overall spending to maximize the use of budgeted resources.
-If you want to apply unit economics to a non-profit or a public sector entity, simply replace the words *profit* or *revenue* with *value*.
+If you want to apply Cloud Unit Economics to a non-profit or a public sector entity, simply replace the words *profit* or *revenue* with *value*.

-## Why use Cloud Unit Economics?
+### Using Cloud Unit Economics?

 Cloud unit economics can unlock the following benefits: